- Copyright/Permission to Reproduce

 K1A 0G6 Canada

 Some of the materials and graphical elements found on this website may be subject to copyrights held by other organizations.
 In such cases, some restrictions on the reproduction of materials or graphical elements may apply and it may be necessary to seek permission from the rights holder prior to reproducing the material.
+To obtain information concerning copyrights ownership regarding third-party materials, please contact us.

 This website contains links to third party sites.
 The Office of the Auditor General of Canada provides these links only as a courtesy for the convenience of our visitors.
 We take no responsibility for the content at third party sites and a link to them in no way implies an endorsement or recommendation of the products, services or information found there.